 The Company determined that the local currency is the functional currency for its foreign operations.
 Assets and liabilities of each foreign subsidiary are translated to United States dollars using the current exchange rate at the balance sheet date.
-Revenues and expenses are translated using the average exchange rate during the period.
-Cumulative translation adjustments related to the Company's foreign subsidiaries are reflected as a separate component of stockholders' deficit.
+Income and expenses are translated using the average exchange rate during the period.
+Cumulative translation adjustments related to the Company's foreign subsidiaries are presented within the accumulated other comprehensive loss line on the consolidated balance sheets.
 Net gains and losses resulting from foreign currency transactions are included in interest and other income, net in the accompanying consolidated statements of operations.